Briskless/DeathlessSteelSoul/ReadMe.md

 # DeathlessSteelSoul

-A mod that forces permadeath in dream/godhome zones when on steel soul mode.
+A Hollow Knight mod that forces permadeath in dream/godhome zones when on steel soul mode.

-Is toggleable via a menu option.
+Permadeath is toggleable via a menu option.